rsearls/jModInfGen/README.md

 * `Moditect` is a maven plugin.
 It generates a module-info.java file for given artifacts for Maven dependencies or local JAR files in the project.
-The module directives can be declared within elements of the plugin.
+The module directives can be declared within configuration elements of the plugin definition.

 moditect and jModInfGen differ in the following ways,
 - moditect requires JDK 9 in order to run.
 Your app can't make use of this tool